Nouni2/Seasonal/README.md

 For the full mathematical specification and derivations, see **[`docs/math.md`](docs/math.md)**.

+---

-### Citing Seasonal / Academic Use
+## Citing Seasonal / Academic Use

-If you use Seasonal in academic work, please cite it.
-A `CITATION.cff` file will be added to this repository to provide a ready-to-use reference format; in the meantime, attribute the project as “Seasonal solar position engine (GPLv3)” with the repository URL.
+If you use Seasonal in research, teaching, or publications, please cite it.

+Machine-readable citation metadata is provided in **[`CITATION.cff`](./CITATION.cff)**, which GitHub and tools like Zenodo can parse directly.

+A typical citation would be:

+> Youssoufi, M. (2025). *Seasonal: High-Precision Solar Tracking Engine* (Version 1.0.0) \[Computer software\].
+GPL-3.0.
+Available at https://github.com/Nouni2/Seasonal

+For exact fields and alternate formats (BibTeX, etc.), use the contents of `CITATION.cff` or the “Cite this repository” button on GitHub.

 ---